State University of New York at Old Westbury

-The State University of New York College at Old Westbury (SUNY at Old Westbury) is a public college in Old Westbury, New York, with portions in the neighboring town of Jericho, New York.
+The State University of New York at Old Westbury (SUNY at Old Westbury) is a public university in Old Westbury, New York, United States, with portions in the neighboring town of Jericho.
 It enrolls just over 5,000 students.

 History

-The State University of New York College at Old Westbury was founded in 1965 by the State University of New York Board of Trustees.
+The State University of New York at Old Westbury was founded in 1965 as the "State University of New York College at Old Westbury" by the State University of New York (SUNY) Board of Trustees.
 It began in 1968 at Planting Fields, the former Coe Estate and arboretum in Oyster Bay, New York.
-In 1971, the college moved to its present Old Westbury site in Nassau County, Long Island – an estate, known as "Broad Hollow," formerly owned by agriculturist, industrialist, sportsman and philanthropist F. Ambrose Clark.
+In 1971, the university moved to its present Old Westbury site in Nassau County, Long Island – an estate, known as "Broad Hollow," formerly owned by agriculturist, industrialist, sportsman and philanthropist F. Ambrose Clark.

+The first president of the Old Westbury campus college was John D. Maguire, who had been a religion professor at Wesleyan University and a civil rights activist.
+He aimed to create a university devoted to social justice and racial equality.

+In 1986, L. Eudora Pettigrew became president of Old Westbury, becoming the first African-American college president in the SUNY system.

+In 2023, the college gained status as a university, becoming the "State University of New York at Old Westbury".

 Academics

-There are over 50 degree programs available at the college.
+There are over 50 degree programs available at the university.

-Of the college's 166 full-time professors, approximately 80% hold the highest degree in their discipline.
+Of the university's 166 full-time professors, approximately 80% hold the highest degree in their discipline.
 Eight members of the faculty have been named Distinguished Teaching or Service Professors by the State University of New York, which are among the highest ranks available in the university system.

-Old Westbury faculty members are engaged in research, publication, and public service.
-In the 2009–10 academic year, the college faculty earned approximately $1,345,000 in research and service funding from such sources as the National Science Foundation, the National Endowment for the Humanities, and the National Institutes for Health.

 Academic offerings are housed in four schools.